hagan/motdartisan/README.md

   - Use `-i ID` to show specific art
   - Use `-b` for bordered display
   - Use `-c` for centered display
+- `motd-delete ID` - Delete specific art by ID
+  - Shows preview before deletion
+  - Use `-f` to skip confirmation
-- `motd-clear` - Clear the art cache
+- `motd-clear` - Clear ALL art from cache (requires confirmation)
 - `motd-list` - List cached art pieces with metadata

 ## Configuration Options